DrkWithT/Toy_Language/README.md

  - See `tests` to get a sense of Rubel's syntax.
 I will add more tests later as I continue Rubel.

 ### TODO:
- 1. Make AST funcs.
+ 1. Make parser.
- 2. Make interpreter (context, activation frames, and tree walk evaluator).
+ 2. Make interpreter (values, scope contexts, and tree walk evaluator).
  3. Test sample scripts!